Deploy prebuilt apps

 | First-deploy job | Run once after the wheel install.
 Re-running on an existing install is safe (idempotent) but pointless. |

-For full details of the job (parameters, alternative invocations, recovery), see Nomaflow → Bundled jobs.
+For full job reference (parameters, alternative invocations, recovery), see Nomaflow → Bundled jobs → deploy-databases.

 Connect Nomasx-1 to a JD Edwards source